dmbarbour/glas/docs/GrammarLogicProg.md

 Grammars and mixins could use the same underlying model to allow consistent '.' composition.
 However, to mitigate [the diamond inheritance ambiguity problem](https://en.wikipedia.org/wiki/Multiple_inheritance#The_diamond_problem) I'd need to indicate that certain names should be undefined (or identical) in the G parameter.

 *Aside:* Many OO languages support a 'final' annotation, to express that certain methods should not be overridden.
-This is primarily motivated by performance in context of separate compilation.
-But it's also useful to simplify assumptions for local reasoning.
-Some form of 'final' annotation might be useful in our namespace model.
+I have mixed feelings about this.
+Why arbitrarily restrict extension?
+Some of the motives, such as partial evaluation during separate compilation, seem less applicable to my grammar-logic language in glas.

 ### Hierarchical Namespaces